 How Big is a 150 Class Buck?

 Published:

-A 150 class buck typically has antlers that measure around 150 inches long.
-Regarding body weight, it varies depending on age and habitat.
+A 150 class buck typically has antlers that measure around 150 inches in total length.
+In terms of body weight, it can vary depending on factors such as age and habitat.

+How Big is a 150 Class Buck?